appliedoceansciences/.github/profile/README.md

 Appllied Ocean Sciences specializes in expert scientific research, support, and tool development in ocean science, with an emphasis on acoustics, physical oceanography, and marine biology.

-This github contains code that support our acoustic hardware.
+This github contains code that supports our acoustic hardware.

 For product documentation see: